js1016/EzCopy/README.md

 2. [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) or [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) is created.
 3. Running PowerShell script should be allowed.
-4. You need to get an [SAS token]((https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview)) that has the **Write** permission to the blob URL or the file share URL.
+4. You need to get an [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) that has the **Write** permission to the blob URL or the file share URL.
+See [Appendix: How to obtain the SAS token from Azure Portal?](#appendix-how-to-obtain-the-sas-token-from-azure-portal) for details.

 ## Install